mime-types/ruby-mime-types/CONTRIBUTING.md

 built-in benchmark library:

 - `rake benchmark:load`

-There are two allocation tracing benchmarks (for normal and columnar loads).
-These can only be run on Ruby 2.1 or better and requires the [allocation\_tracer][allocation-tracer] gem (not installed by default).

-- `rake benchmark:allocations`
-- `rake benchmark:allocations:columnar`

 There are two loaded object count benchmarks (for normal and columnar loads).
 These use `ObjectSpace.count_objects`.